 2 John’s role in the Bible

-In addition to this one, John wrote two other New Testament letters, a Gospel, and possibly the prophetic book of Revelation.
+In addition to this one, John is commonly credited with writing two other New Testament letters, a Gospel, and possibly the prophetic book of Revelation.
 He was a leader in the early church, and he probably wrote his documents after most of the other New Testament books were already written.

 John writes this second letter to “the chosen lady and her children”—which may refer to a particular church leader, or perhaps metaphorically to a local church or group of churches.
 John refers to this lady’s “chosen sister” at the end of this letter (2 Jn 13), which may be code for a greeting from the children of another woman, or members of another church or group of churches.

 Second John is the fourth of the General Epistles (or Catholic Letters), the writings of apostles to the church at large.
 While Paul wrote to specific congregations and individuals, Peter, James, John, and Jude wrote to broader audiences scattered across the Roman empire.
 Second and Third John, however, are written to specific audiences.

 Second John is the second shortest book of the Bible—Third John is the shortest (by word count).
 It’s only one chapter long, and has only thirteen verses.

 This letter repeats many themes from John’s first letter, and Third John reflects these themes as well.
 Overall, the three letters from John give us an idea of what the apostle thought was most important at the time: sound teaching, obedience to God, and brotherly love.